toggledbits/Vera-PollRepair/README.md

 * PollRepair does *not* honor Vera's polling process settings in the *Settings > Z-Wave Settings* tab of the UI (UI7).
 Changing these settings does not affect PollRepair's behavior in any way.
 * The minimum polling interval is 60 seconds.
 PollRepair will not poll a device more frequently than this.
-* While PollRepair is operating, you may still see Vera/Luup's messages about the polling list being full.
-This is normal and can be safely ignored.
+* While PollRepair is operating, **you may still see Vera/Luup's messages about the polling list being full** ("poll list full, deleting old one").
+This is normal (it's the side-effect of the third bug mentioned in "Why PollRepair?" above) and can be safely ignored.
 You'll see other messages to let you know that PollRepair is working, and of course, you'll be able to observe its effect on device states.
 Here's a snippet of what your logs will typically show:

 ```
 04	08/27/20 15:48:00.110	luup_log:483: PollRepair: Polling "Foyer Receptacle" (device 370, ZWave node "160") delayed 3s <0x73d70520>